 Conclusion

-We shared these tips after doing multiple sublimation projects including t-shirts, bags, caps, mugs, metal tumblers and glass.
+We shared these tips after doing multiple sublimation projects including t-shirts, tote bags, caps, mugs, metal tumblers, and glass.
 By following the proper steps and avoiding some common mistakes, you can ensure that your sublimation colors are bright and vibrant.
-By using high-quality sublimation inks, transfer papers and substrates, and applying heat and pressure for the recommended time, you can create beautiful prints that will last for years to come.

-Frequently Asked Questions: (FAQs)
+Frequently Asked Questions

 Can I use any type of paper for sublimation?